Ninteedo/ClickDeduce/softtest/glossary.md

 For example, `3` is an axiom in the language of arithmetic.
 An [evaluation tree](#evaluation-tree) is complete if all paths end in an axiom.

+## Display Mode

+The mode in which the [node](#node) tree is displayed.

+There are three display modes:
+- **Edit**: The tree is displayed in a manner which allows the user to edit every part of it.
+This is the default mode.
+   For each node, an evaluation or type-checking result is displayed, with preference given to the evaluation result.
+- **Type-Check**: The type-checking tree is displayed, with the type-checking result for each node.
+- **Evaluate**: The evaluation tree is displayed, with the evaluation result for each node.
+  Note that some evaluation rules create [phantom nodes](#phantom-node), which are only displayed in this mode.

 ## Environment

 A mapping from variables to values or types.